What is gaming addiction?

 Published: April 29, 2025

-Gambling addiction, or ludomania, is a pathological tendency to gamble in which a person loses control of time, money and consequences.
-This is not just a hobby or form of entertainment, but a serious mental disorder recognized by the World Health Organization.
+Gambling addiction, or ludomania, is a pathological gambling addiction in which a person loses control over time, money and consequences.
+This is not just a hobby or a form of entertainment, but a serious mental disorder recognized by the World Health Organization.

 In this article we will analyze:

 Games activate the dopamine reward system in the brain.
-Every bet, especially a win, causes the release of "joy hormones."
+Each bet, especially winning, causes the release of "joy hormones."
 Over time, the brain requires more and more excitement, and the reaction dulls - this forms a vicious circle:

-Below are key symptoms to look out for.
-If a person has 3 or more signs on a regular basis, this is an alarm.
+Below are the key symptoms to watch out for.
+If a person has 3 or more signs on a regular basis, this is a wake-up call.

 1. Loss of control